eliranwong/wsl2/README.md

 [Remarks: gnome-keyring & libsecret* are required for running mailspring.]

 * Office<br>
 wps office [https://www.wps.com/download] shows better compatibilities with ms files than libreoffice.
+You can also open an office file located on WSL with Microsoft Office installed on Windows.
+Read: https://github.com/eliranwong/wsl2#open-a-file-on-wsl-with-default-windows-application

 * mail client<br>
 mailspring is available for download at https://getmailspring.com/.
 Mailspring works with gmail signin whereas thunderbird doesn't.